Joseph Kingsley-Nyinah: Other activities

 Kingsley-Nyinah served on various boards and committees.
 In 1978, he was on the Disciplinary Committee of the General Legal Council and he was on the Council of Law Reporting between 1978 and 1980.
 He served on the management board of the Korle-Bu Teaching Hospital between 1970 and 1973.
 He was the Chairman of the Disciplinary Committee of the Ghana Football Association between 1970 and 1974.
 He was also a Managing Trustee of Valco Trust Fund from 1988 to 2002.
 He was also the Primus National Chairman of the Ghana Association of Methodist Church Choirs (GHAMECC).
 In 1985, he served as the chairman for the Committee of Inquiry into Payment of Compensation from Volta River Authority by Lands Department to the People of Kete-Krachi.

 Awards

-In 2008, Kingsley-Nyinah was awarded the Order of the Volta in recognition of his contribution towards the development of the Judicial Service and the entrenchment of democracy in the Ghana by President Kufuor.
+In 2008, Kingsley-Nyinah was awarded the Order of the Volta in recognition of his contribution towards the development of the Judicial Service and the entrenchment of democracy in Ghana by President Kufuor.